alex-strobel/DPP-LabManual/GitHub-and-renv.md

 1. In RStudio, go to `File > New Project...`, then choose `New Directory > New Project`.
 Select `Create a Git repository` and `use renv with this project`.
 Enter a directory name (this will also be the name of your repository on GitHub) and you may also want to provide a path where to create your project as subdirectory of.
 Then hit `Create Project`.
 2. Take some time to notice that at the RStudio console, after the usual startup messsage, you should read something like<br> ` Project '~/Documents/R/My-Project' loaded. [renv 0.14.0]` and thatunder the `Packages` tab, you now find a separation into `Project Library` (that for now should contain the `renv`package only) and `System Library` (with only the base installation that R comes with and all of your favorite packages seemingly gone).
 This means that everything worked as it should and you are ready to ...
 3. Install the project-specific packages, e.g. `psych`, either via `Tools > Install Packages...` or from the editor/console via `install.packages("psych")`.
-The echo on the console will look a bit different like the one you would normally expect when you install a package, somehow like this<br>
+The echo on the console will look a bit different like the one you would normally expect when you install a package, somehow like this
 ```
 Installing tmvnsim [1.0-2] ...
 	OK [linked cache]